Skip to main content

 FINRA BrokerCheck reports are free.

-Information that brokers have not reported, or are not required to report.
-This could include, for example: (1) non-investment-related civil litigation, including, for example, civil protective orders; (2) customer complaints that do not allege sales practice violations, fraud or theft; (3) certain personal or confidential information (for example, Social Security Numbers, residential addresses); or (4) arrests that did not result in a charge or conviction, and misdemeanor charges or convictions that are not investment-related or do not involve theft or a “breach of trust,” including, for example, disorderly conduct or assault.
+BrokerCheck does not disclose information that investment professionals have not reported or are not required to report.
+This could include, for example: (1) non-investment-related civil litigation such as civil protective orders; (2) customer complaints that do not allege sales practice violations, fraud or theft; (3) certain personal or confidential information (such as Social Security numbers, residential addresses); or (4) arrests that did not result in a charge or conviction, and misdemeanor charges or convictions that are not investment-related or do not involve theft or a “breach of trust,” such as disorderly conduct or assault.
 Previously reported information that is no longer required to be reported (such as judgments or liens that have been satisfied) is also not disclosed through BrokerCheck.

 In addition, FINRA reserves the right to exclude confidential customer information, offensive and potentially defamatory language or information that raises significant identity theft or privacy concerns that are not outweighed by investor protection concerns.